mischasan/aho-corasick/README.md

     then memory-mapped by many processes.

 * Searches byte vectors, not null-terminated strings.
-    Suitable for searching machine code as much as searching test.
+    Suitable for searching machine code as much as searching text.

 * DOS-proof.
 Well, that's an attribute of Aho-Corasick, so no real points for that.